Updated on: August 6th, 2020.

 The look of an embedded GUI is half the story; the other half is adding animations and behaviours.
 Those familiar with Qt will know that animations are specified in code, such as object states and transitions defined through the methods and properties of the QML language.
 The typical workflow involves coding up logic in an editor, testing the changes, and iterating until you get the experience you want.

-In Storyboard, animations are added using an animation timeline, similar to what you would find in any video editing tool.
+In Storyboard, an alternative to Qt, animations are added using an animation timeline, similar to what you would find in any video editing tool.
 This makes it easy to manipulate what the animations are doing and see the timing relationships between elements.
 Storyboard also provides an animation recording capability, letting you drag, drop, and change the state of objects in the visual editor for playback at runtime.

 When it comes to scripting, Storyboard uses Lua scripts for more sophisticated object behaviours and event handling between the front and back ends of the application.